WR104/game_of_life/README.md

 # Deploying Rust WebAssembly on Github Pages: A Step-by-Step Guide

-Rust is a programming language that's been gaining popularity in recent years, thanks in part to its powerful performance and memory safety features.
-Rust can also be compiled to WebAssembly (WASM), which allows it to run in the browser and interact with JavaScript code.

-In this tutorial, we'll walk through the steps to deploy Rust WebAssembly on Github Pages.
-Github Pages is a free web hosting service offered by Github, which allows you to host static websites directly from your Github repository.
-By the end of this tutorial, you'll have a Rust WASM project up and running on Github Pages.

 ## Prerequisites

 Before we get started, make sure you have the following tools installed: